anvial/juju/docs/reference/hook-command/list-of-hook-commands/relation-ids.md

 (hook-command-relation-ids)=
 # `relation-ids`
 ## Summary
-List all relation IDs for the given endpoint.
+Lists all relation IDs for the given endpoint.

 ## Usage
 ``` relation-ids [options] <name>```